org-mushroom-kingdom/ttn-workflows/README.md

 Environment secrets also take the highest priority in terms of 'resolving' , followed by repository secrets, followed by organization secrets.
 For example, if an environmental secret is named EXAMPLE_SECRET, and the repo the environment belongs to also has a secret of the same name, the environment EXAMPLE_SECRET will be used.
 If the organization the repo belongs to also has a secret named EXAMPLE_SECRET, the environment EXAMPLE_SECRET will still be used.
 This still applies even if the value of the environment secret is blank (the same logic applies for repo vs. organizational secrets)

+### Environment Variables

+Note: Note: In order to create environment variables for an organization repo, you must have admin access.
+In order to create environment secrets for a personal repo, you must be the repository owner (i.e. NOT a collaborator on someone's personal repo).

+To add an environment variable:

+1. Go to the repository's environment page.
+2. Hit the Add environment variable button
+3. Add the variable, then click the <ins>Add variable</ins> button